Performing a Data Warehouse Migration to Cut Cloud Computing Costs by 50% for a Leading Media Company

 Read more to see how the Wizeline team approached the problem and implemented a new GCP-based data architecture, reducing the time it takes the client to generate reports on key news metrics across 15 different business units from 11 hours to just 5 minutes while cutting cloud computing costs by 50%.

 The client needed to migrate its existing data warehouse from Redshift (Jenkins, Redshift, Mesosphere DC/OS, S3, EFS) to BigQuery (Cloud Composer a.k.a.
 Airflow in K8, BigQuery, GCS, DataStudio) to help generate key reports faster and accelerate its business.

-The customer had all its infrastructure running in EC2 instances managed by DC/OS, and all the services, including Jenkins, Grafana, and Cassandra, were running inside a Docker Container.
+Prior to the migration, the customer had all its infrastructure running in EC2 instances managed by DC/OS, and all the services, including Jenkins, Grafana, and Cassandra, were running inside a Docker Container.
 Jenkins was used as an Orchestrator tool, and every job was contained in a Docker image.

 To generate these files, Wizeline needed to extract the data from BigQuery to Google Cloud Storage (GCS), transfer those files to S3, and then load them into Redshift.
 The challenging part was that the data in BigQuery was stored as Nested Fields — something that Redshift does not support.
 This created the need to flatten the tables before extracting them to GCS.